Last updated December 14, 2022.

 Oxytocin strengthens your bond with your “tribe,” be that your family, co-workers, or favorite sports team.

-Studies found that those given oxytocin were twice as likely to lie than usual!
-(13)
+One study found that those given a dose of oxytocin were more likely to lie when it served them.

 Meanwhile, too much oxytocin creates walls between you and those not in your inner circle by intensifying fear and mistrust towards those not a part of your social group.